 Cr Corr has partly justified the proposed amendments by noting that of the 15 local government codes checked, they all have clauses expressed in the way of the amendment.
-It is suggested that this clause exsists in other local governments' Codes is that they have all adopted the WALGA model Code of Conduct.
+It is suggested that this clause exists in other local governments' Codes as they have all adopted the WALGA model Code of Conduct.

 The WALGA model Code of Conduct was last revised in March 2008 following changes to the Act and the introduction of the Local Government (Rules of Conduct) Regulations 2007.
-The City is seeking to clarify the intent of the wording of these clauses.
+The City sought clarification from WALGA on the intent of the wording of these clauses.
+The City was informally advised that the question of intent in relation to these clauses had not been raised previously and would require WALGA's further consideration.